ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 ## Method

 ### Abstract
-Compare images of first world countries (like USA and The Netherlands etc.) with third world countries by their geolocation tags and look for patterns.
+Correlate images of first world countries (like USA and The Netherlands etc.) with third world countries by their geolocation tags and look for patterns.

 ### Concrete